gazanas/EasySQL/README.md

 EasySQL provides a UI with multiple dropdowns.
 Selecting values from these dropdowns provides the EasySQL function call for the parameters passed by the user.
+The UI is under the EasySQL/UI directory.
 This makes the execution of the SQL queries really easy.
 At this moment UI does not provide multiple values selection even though the api does.

 # Installation